The True Cost of Valentine's Day Roses & How to Get Fresh Ones

 Not many florists that I’ve known are thrilled with using wire services because it may even cost them money to belong.
 If they are a small shop and cannot get enough volume in wire orders, they will end up owing the wire service money each month.
 Also, the orders they receive have a shared profit with the wire company.

-Right now red roses are being advertised to the public at $29.00 per dozen.
-For a small flower shop, the wholesale cost of a dozen roses for Valentine’s Day runs from approx $8.40 per dozen to $21.00, depending on the length of stem and the variety.
+Right now, red roses are being advertised to the public at $29 per dozen.
+For a small flower shop, the wholesale cost of a dozen roses for Valentine’s Day runs from approximately $8.40 per dozen to $21, depending on the length of stem and the variety.
 To stay in business, a florist must ask at least four times the wholesale cost due to high perishing and labor costs involved.
 A wire service offering a dozen roses for $19.00 is not attractive to a flower shop because they are looking at a loss.
 They may turn down the order, and it can bounce around for hours and perhaps days.

 Of course, the wire service will offer to sell roses to a shop at less cost because they buy them in enormous quantities.
 They have stocked a warehouse with roses for Valentine’s Day and will also ship directly to the recipient and by-pass their filling florists.
 In other words, they compete with their filling florists.
 If you are lucky, your flowers will get delivered on time, and they will be fresh.
 FTD owns Pro-Flowers and Shari’s Berries.

 How to Get Fresh Flowers Delivered on Valentine's Day